micfrost/Java-NumberTest-JUnit/README.md

-# Library Management System

-This Java project is a comprehensive Library Management System designed for managing books in a library setting.
-It features a user-friendly interface and robust functionalities for both library employees and administrators.
+# Java Calculator with JUnit Testing

+## Project Overview

+This project is a simple Java-based Calculator that performs basic arithmetic operations.
+It's designed to demonstrate the use of JUnit for writing and executing test cases.
+The Calculator class provides static methods for addition, subtraction, multiplication, and division.

-## Key Features
+## Java Features

-- **User Authentication**: Allows library employees and administrators to log in with their credentials.
-- **Book Management**: Enables the addition of new books to the library, including details like title, author, and ISBN.
-- **Checkout and Return System**: Facilitates checking out and returning books, updating their availability status in real time.
-- **View Available Books**: Displays a list of all books currently available in the library.
-- **File Handling**: Utilizes Java I/O to read and write book records to a file, ensuring data persistence.
-- **Member Management**: Supports the addition of new library members, enhancing the system's utility for real-world applications.
+- **Static Methods**: Utilizes static methods for basic arithmetic operations.
+- **Exception Handling**: Implements basic error handling, especially for division by zero scenarios.
+- **Modular Code Structure**: Follows best practices in code organization for maintainability and readability.

-## Technologies Used
+## JUnit Testing

-- Java: Core language for system development.
-- Java I/O: For file handling operations.
-- Serialization: To persist the state of objects.
-- Exception Handling: Incorporates Java's exception handling for robust error management.
-- Object-Oriented Programming: Utilizes Java OOP principles for clear, modular code structure.
-- Java Collections: Uses `ArrayList` for efficient management of book and member data.

-## How to Run
+The project includes a comprehensive suite of JUnit tests to validate the functionality of the Calculator class.

+### Key Testing Features

+- **assertEquals Method**: Employs `assertEquals` from JUnit to ensure the expected output matches the actual results from Calculator methods.
+- **assertTrue Method**: Uses `assertTrue` to validate conditions in certain test cases.
+- **Test Coverage**: Each arithmetic operation (add, subtract, multiply, divide) is covered with multiple test cases to ensure robustness.

+### Running Tests

-To run the program, simply clone this repository and execute the `Main` class.
-Ensure Java is installed on your machine.
+To run the tests, simply clone the repository and execute the `CalculatorTest` class in an environment with JUnit setup.

 ## Author
 Made by Michal Frost.